M0hammedHaris/Uva-Intro/README.md

 # Uva-Intro
-This Repositry contains solutions for Uva
+This Repository contains solutions for Uva